Tunneling in double-well potentials within Nelson's stochastic mechanics: Application to ammonia inversion: Application to Ammonia

 A well-known example of quantum tunneling is the inversion of the ammonia molecule (NH$_3$).
 In this process, the nitrogen atom can penetrate the potential barrier formed by the plane of the three hydrogen atoms, effectively oscillating between two equivalent configurations on either side of the plane.
 Within quantum mechanics, this inversion is understood as the time evolution of a localized state that arises from the coherent superposition of the system’s symmetric (even) and antisymmetric (odd) energy eigenstates.
 The transition frequency---here denoted by $\nu_{\mathrm{QM}}$---for such localized states is related to the energy splitting $\Delta E$ between the ground and first excited states of ammonia, or more exactly $\nu_{\rm QM} ={\Delta E}/{2\pi\hbar}$.
 The experimental value for the ammonia inversion frequency is approximately $24\,\text{GHz}$ \cite{TownesSchawlow1955}.

-In this section, we shall compute the mean tunneling time $\bar\tau$ predicted by Nelson's stochastic quantization for the ground state of the ammonia molecule by using suitable double-well potentials.
-Using the correspondence given in Eq.~\eqref{eq:T/2tau} between the mean tunneling time, $\bar \tau$, obtained from stochastic quantization and the oscillation time, $T$, computed from quantum mechanics, we can then write a stochastic-quantization prediction for the ammonia inversion frequency as follows:
+In this section, we shall compute the mean tunneling time $\bar\tau$ predicted by Nelson's stochastic mechanics for the ground state of the ammonia molecule by using suitable double-well potentials.
+Using the correspondence given in Eq.~\eqref{eq:T/2tau} between the mean tunneling time, $\bar \tau$, obtained from stochastic mechanics and the oscillation time, $T$, computed from quantum mechanics, we can then write a stochastic-mechanics prediction for the ammonia inversion frequency as follows:

-As argued above, $\nu_{\rm SQ}$ should in general be relatively close to the inversion frequency, $\nu_{\rm QM}$, predicted by quantum mechanics.
-Indeed, we will see below that the prediction for the inversion frequency defined in Eq.~\eqref{eq:nu_SQ} agrees remarkably well with the experimental value for the ammonia inversion frequency, thus validating the calculation of the mean tunneling time within the stochastic quantization formalism.
+As argued above, $\nu_{\rm SM}$ should in general be relatively close to the inversion frequency, $\nu_{\rm QM}$, predicted by quantum mechanics.
+Indeed, we will see below that the prediction for the inversion frequency defined in Eq.~\eqref{eq:nu_SQ} agrees remarkably well with the experimental value for the ammonia inversion frequency, thus validating the calculation of the mean tunneling time within the stochastic mechanics formalism.

-To investigate the tunneling dynamics of the ammonia molecule within the framework of stochastic quantization, we model the system as a particle of mass $m$---the reduced mass of the molecule---moving in a suitable symmetric double-well potential.
+To investigate the tunneling dynamics of the ammonia molecule within the framework of stochastic mechanics, we model the system as a particle of mass $m$---the reduced mass of the molecule---moving in a suitable symmetric double-well potential.
 Several potential models have been proposed to describe the inversion motion in ammonia, including the Dennison--Uhlenbeck potential~\cite{DennisonUhlenbeck1932}, the Rosen--Morse potential~\cite{RosenMorse}, and the Manning potential~\cite{Manning}, among others~\cite{Peacock-Lopez,Sitnitsky2017}.
-However, as discussed above, the near identity between the tunneling frequency predicted by stochastic quantization, $\nu_{\rm SQ}$, and its quantum-mechanical counterpart, $\nu_{\rm QM}$, is expected to hold irrespective of the detailed form of the potential (in the high-barrier limit).
+However, as discussed above, the near identity between the tunneling frequency predicted by stochastic mechanics, $\nu_{\rm SM}$, and its quantum-mechanical counterpart, $\nu_{\rm QM}$, is expected to hold irrespective of the detailed form of the potential (in the high-barrier limit).
 Hence, for our purposes it suffices to consider a representative potential model for the ammonia molecule.
 In what follows, we therefore adopt the double Rosen--Morse potential (RMP), which has been widely used to model the ammonia inversion dynamics~\cite{RosenMorse,YangHan_IJMS_2021_Ammonia}.

 The double Rosen-Morse potential was introduced by Rosen and Morse \cite{RosenMorse} to model the vibration of polyatomic molecules, with special attention to the ammonia inversion problem, which is the prototypical example of this kind of problem.
 It has the following form (see Fig.~\ref{fig: DRMP}):